Travel Nurse Housing: Everything You Need To Know

 The pay for housing for a travel nurse is determined by the next three factors:

-Due to the higher cost of living in some areas of the country, assignments in those areas pay higher stipends.
-Living expenses in larger cities, such as New York City or Los Angeles, are likely to be more than in a tiny town in Missouri or Iowa, for example.
+Due to the higher cost of living in some areas of the country, travel assignments in those areas pay higher stipends.
+Rental costs and living expenses in larger cities, such as New York City, San Francisco, or Los Angeles, are likely to be more than in a tiny town in Missouri or Iowa, for example.
 As a result, the GSA stipend maximum will very certainly be higher in such places.

 Let’s say you’ve always wanted to work in Florida during the winter.
 Because of the increased winter population in the state, the GSA may increase the stipend limit for the winter months to account for rising living costs and a lack of affordable homes at that time of year.